 In recent years, Binoy has moved his focus towards working with smaller companies and helping them to develop their businesses for the future.
 Binoy sees the good work that Worn Again are doing for social enterprise and hopes to help the company grow and achieve its ambitions and aspirations for social change.
 Outside of work, Binoy enjoys spending time with his wife and their two sons.

-Worn Again is supported by a strong board of directors from fashion retail, communications, academia, and entrepreneurship.
+Worn Again is supported by a strong board of directors from fashion retail, science, engineering, academia, and entrepreneurship.